Newcastle University Students Union (NUSU) Student Advice Centre

 The service is not limited to Housing, offering advice on a range of issues including Finance, Academic, and Consumer amongst others.

-You can also access information via our Houisng Advice Guide.
+You can also access information via the Houisng Advice Guide.

-Students can book a 40-45 minute appointment by calling, emailing or just popping in.
-During term time the service also offers quick 15 minute drop in sessions, at varying times through the week.
+Students can book an appointment online.
 Please check availability of drop in sessions daily on the SAC website as these are subject to change.

 Northumbria University Student support services (NSU)